City of Roswell Fire Station #4

 (770) 569-1706

 This Roswell Fire Station is anchored by an iconic tower that proudly displays its #4 Station number.
 The station features a 3-bay, drive-thru, engine room that features hi-speed, bi-folding doors, for the fire-fighters to respond quickly to an emergency.
-Pieper O'Brien Herr Architects worked with the Fire Chief and the firefighters to incorporate their ideas into the facility.
+POH+W Architects worked with the Fire Chief and the firefighters to incorporate their ideas into the facility.
 The fire station was designed to house 3 shifts of 12 with bunk rooms, a living room, and an enormous kitchen for the firefighters.

 Concept Sketch: